Shark-NLP/CoNT/README.md

 This command will produce the tokenized files of XSum `tokenized_files/train.t5.jsonl, tokenized_files/val.t5.jsonl` with the tokenizer of t5-small

 ### Training
-We have provided the training script for each dataset we used in this paper, and you can easily start the training process with them:
+We have provided the training scripts for each dataset we used in this paper, and you can easily start the training process with them:

 ```
 #If there is no warmed-up checkpoint, you should use `--warmup True` to train the generation model with NLLLoss